ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.22.1 =
+* Security fix: Relevanssi had a vulnerability where anyone could access the search logs and click logs.
+The log export is now protected.
+* Minor fix: Relevanssi had problems with Polylang when a post or term didn't have language specified.
+Now Relevanssi handles those situations better.
+* Minor fix: Post date throttling had a MySQL error that made it replace JOINs instead of concatenating.
+* Minor fix: The log database table now has an index on session_id, as not having that index can slow down the search a lot.

 = 4.22.0 =
 * New feature: New filter hook `relevanssi_searchform_dropdown_args` filters the arguments for `wp_dropdown_categories()` in search forms.
 * Changed behaviour: Search form shortcode taxonomy dropdowns are now sorted alphabetically and not by term ID.